bronkula/drawtoolsjs/README.md

 ## Event Tools JS
 This is ok, but now let's use the Event Tools to draw a circle wherever we click on the canvas.
-Also, let's include some jquery, because it sure helps with event delegation and element selection...
-And also because the Event Tools require it...
+Also, let's include some jquery, because it sure helps with event delegation and element selection.

 ```html
 <canvas width="400" height="400"></canvas>